stayallive/whisper-subtitles/README.md

-# Whisper Cog model
+# Whisper Subtitles

-This is an implementation of [OpenAI's Whisper](https://openai.com/blog/whisper/) as a Cog model.
-[Cog packages machine learning models as standard containers.](https://github.com/replicate/cog)
+Generate subtitles (`.srt` and `.vtt`) from audio files using [OpenAI's Whisper](https://github.com/openai/whisper) models.

+Using [faster-whisper](https://github.com/guillaumekln/faster-whisper), a reimplementation of [OpenAI's Whisper](https://github.com/openai/whisper) model using CTranslate2, which is a fast inference engine for Transformer models.

+This is a fork of [m1guelpf/whisper-subtitles](https://replicate.com/m1guelpf/whisper-subtitles) with support for selecting a language and use the language specific models.

+## Usage

+You can run the model on [Replicate](https://replicate.com/stayallive/whisper-subtitles).

+## Development

 First, download the pre-trained weights: